SMTG-Bham/ShakeNBreak/docs/index.rst

 ``ShakeNBreak`` (``SnB``) is a defect structure-searching method employing chemically-guided bond distortions to locate ground-state and metastable structures of point defects in solid materials.
+``ShakeNBreak`` is open-source, developed by members of the `Simulation of Advanced Materials <https://sam-lab.net>`_ lab at Cambridge, the Scanlon group at Birmingham, the Walsh group at Imperial College and contributors from across the globe.

 Main features include: